Changemakers for Congo

 (Mama Otaenga), founder

 Lucy Hobgood-Brown’s career has included working as a journalist and university teacher, and she now fosters capacity-building projects in the Democratic Republic of Congo, where she and Anne grew up.
-She lives in Sydney, where her company (Clay International Partners) manages a range of local and global projects.
-An Australian-American dual citizen, Lucy has Masters degrees in International Communication and International Social Development.
+An Australian-American dual citizen, Lucy lives in Sydney and has Masters degrees in International Communication and International Social Development.
 In 2015 Lucy received Rotary International’s Global Woman of Action Award at the United Nations.